Wominjeka

 Drop the Jargon Day is an annual campaign initiated by the Centre for Culture, Ethnicity and Health to spotlight the language used by healthcare professionals, community services and government sectors.

-International Volunteer Day: 5 December
+International Volunteer Day (IVD): 5 December

 Website Terms of Use